Akash-141/Beginner-to-Advanced-Python/Day-16/notes.md

-# Day: Lists in Python
+# Day 16: Lists in Python

 ## 1. Definition of the Topic